 When it comes to quality management compliance, would you consider yourself a box checker or a true quality professional?

-On today’s episode, we talk with Mike Drues, president of Vascular Sciences, about what it means to be a true quality professional and how to ensure your quality management system is effective and benefits patients.
+On today’s episode, we talk with Mike Drues, president of Vascular Sciences, about what it means to be a true quality professional and how to ensure your quality management system (QMS) is effective and benefits patients.

 Do you want to offer medical devices that improve your patients’ quality of life?
 Don’t wait until an FDA audit to make changes or try and fix problems.